Curriculux/frontend/README.md

 ## License

-This project is part of the Cirriculux education platform.
+This project is part of the Curriculux education platform.